ellaliws/Exploratory-Data-Analysis-on-Recipes/README.md

 # Data Analysis on Recipes Rating and Preparation Time
-a project for DSC 80 at UCSD
+a project for DSC 80 at UCSD.
+A direction to pick up a good recipe💓
 ---
 ## Introduction
 **Analysis Question:** Is there a relationship between the preparing time and average rating of recipes?